iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - users understand “AI estimate” vs “device measurement” vs “manual entry”
     - users do not interpret the output as diagnosis, medical advice, or an emergency detector
     - provenance labels are noticed and understood (AI/device/manual)
-    - disclaimers and “Cannot estimate” messages are seen at the right moments and reduce confusion
+    - disclaimers and “Cannot estimate right now” messages are seen at the right moments and reduce confusion
   - If users misinterpret the output, adjust the wording and UI (not just the disclaimer) until interpretation matches the intended use.

 - **Align user-facing text to evidence**